madushan-sooriyarathne/react-hooks-todo-app/README.md

 # Todo App with React Hooks

 A todo app coded with react hooks & functional components.
-This project is a colone of one my previous project which used react class based components.
+This project is a clone of one my previous project which used react class based components.

 find this project live 👉 [here](https://todo-app-react-hooks.netlify.com/)